gmlove/openshift-workshop/hands-on.md

                   name: nodejs-ex
   ```

-- Trigger a deployment for nodejs-ex
+- trigger a deployment for nodejs-ex

   `oc rollout latest dc/nodejs-ex`

-- Check
+- check

   In you browser, open the application with url `nodejs-ex-testproject.13.228.41.255.xip.io`, and check the `Page view count` in the web page, it should be counting.